serge42/win10-rename/README.md

 For now, it is not possible to group flag arguments.
 E.g. rename.py -nze \<arg1\> \<arg2\> does not work; use rename.py -n -z -e \<arg1\> \<arg2\> instead.

 This may be improved in the future, if I find it to be too much of an annoyance.

+Fell free to report any other bugs or limitations.

+## License

+This software is provided under the MIT license, without warranty of any kind.